 Middle School provides students with innovative curriculum experiences compatible with the challenges of adolescence and fostering life-long learning skills.

-In 2020, the Head of the Middle School is Mr Michael Busscher.
+The Head of the Middle School is Mr Michael Busscher.

 Junior School – Years 7 & 8